The current order of wear for orders, decorations and medals, including New Zealand, British, Commonwealth and Foreign

 There is a convention or custom that is widely understood that the next of kin and other relatives may wear, on the right side only, on ANZAC and similar days of remembrance, the service medals of deceased military personnel.
 The convention is a matter of personal discretion, is limited to days of remembrance and applies only to service medals and decorations mounted on a medal bar (full-size or miniature) and not neck badges, sashes and badges, or breast stars.

-The Queen’s approval is required before a New Zealand citizen may accept and wear an honour conferred by a Commonwealth nation of which His Majesty is not Head of State or a foreign nation.
+The King’s approval is required before a New Zealand citizen may accept and wear an honour conferred by a Commonwealth nation of which His Majesty is not Head of State or a foreign nation.
 The government of the country proposing to confer the honour seeks the approval through diplomatic channels prior to the award being made.

 The current rules relating to the acceptance and wearing of Commonwealth, foreign and international honours by New Zealand Citizens can be found here.

 The Prime Minister’s approval is required before a New Zealand citizen may accept and wear an honour conferred by The King as Head of State of another Commonwealth country.
 The government of the country proposing to confer the honour seeks the approval through diplomatic channels or the Honours Unit, Cabinet Office.

 Awards issued by non-governmental and private organisations, other than those of the Order of St John and the Royal Humane Society of New Zealand, may not be worn, either with, below or on the right side, with official orders, decorations and medals.